What to Bring:

 Blanket or comforter as covering (please don’t bring a sleeping bag, they are too confining)

-Glasses (you won't want to wear contacts lenses)
+Glasses (you won't want to wear contact lenses)

 Tetany - About 40% of new breathers will experience tetany, which can range from a tingly or numb sensation to spasms and cramps.
 It seems to be an indication of blocked energy or armoring.
 The most important thing to know about tetany is that it is not dangerous and that it always passes.
 If you have this experience, relax into it the best you can.
 You might also ask yourself, “How does this energy want to express itself?” or “What am I holding onto right now or in my life?”
 Often, finding a way to let go of the physical holding provides an insight into a valuable letting go that can be applied to life circumstances.
 If you are blowing or forcing the exhale, letting it come out naturally will reduce the tetany.
 If you feel stuck and want help in handling the tetany, have your sitter call one of us over.